Individual or Group Participation in General Public Cleanup Events

 How It Works

 The sites are easily accessed by foot paths from the road.
-Twelve sections of shoreline have already been adopted.
+Thirteen sections of shoreline have already been adopted.
 Groups wishing to join can suggest other sites.
 Clean Jordan Lake provides the trash bags, trash grabbers, gloves and first-aid kit and also removes the trash bags after the cleanup.
 A minimum of two participants is needed for each cleanup.
 The typical time required to remove litter from a section is about 3 hours.

 Requirements for Participation